 Residents Maintain Autonomy

-In Camelot Nursing and Rehab Center, 14.76% Percentage of Patients
+In Camelot Nursing and Rehab Center, 28.57% of Patients

-This tells you the percentage of residents who required additional assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with ADL's could indicate erosion of a patient's medical condition.
+This indicates the percentage of residents who required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Camelot Nursing and Rehab Center, 15.81% Percentage of Residents
+In Camelot Nursing and Rehab Center, 19.91% of Residents

-This is the percentage of patients that were able to retain mobility over time.
-Optimizing mobility is usually a great sign for residents' health.
+This indicates the percent of residents that remained mobile levels over time.
+Retaining mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Camelot Nursing and Rehab Center, 15.81 Percentage of Residents Rehospitalized
+In Camelot Nursing and Rehab Center, 19.91% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Camelot Nursing and Rehab Center, 11.79 Percentage of Patients
+In Camelot Nursing and Rehab Center, 21.53% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Camelot Nursing and Rehab Center, 72.5% Percentage of Resident
+In Camelot Nursing and Rehab Center, 69.97% of Resident

-This tells you the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
-High levels of independence with ADL's often correlates with higher quality rehabilitation.
+This indicates the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Parkland Health CenterAcute Care Hospitals 0.92 miles away1101 W Liberty Farmington Missouri 63640Voluntary non-profit - Private(573) 431-6005